Table of contents

 Forage puts students first.
 Our blog articles are written independently by our editorial team.
 They have not been paid for or sponsored by our partners.
 See our full editorial guidelines.

 You might know that internships are a key part of your early career journey and can help you land a role.
 But there are actually some crucial career opportunities before that: pre-internships.
-Pre-internships, also known as student leadership programs, are opportunities to learn more about a company, build job skills, and network — all before you even do a formal internship role.
+Pre-internships, also known as student leadership programs, are opportunities to learn more about a company, build job skills, and network — all before you even take on a formal internship role.
+They can even give you a leg up in the internship application process.

 What Is a Student Leadership Program?